Mirihadeko/printf/README.md

-This is feby's and hady's
+This is Feby's and Hady's
 printf team project for alx software engineering program